What Is a Pediatrician?

 MEET A PEDIATRICIAN

-Natacha Pierre, MD, a 2014 graduate of AUC, is a pediatrician at Medical City Children’s Urgent Care in Plano, TX.
+Natacha Pierre, MD, a 2014 AUC graduate, is a pediatrician at Medical City Children’s Urgent Care in Plano, Texas.
 We asked Dr. Pierre to describe the role of a pediatrician.

 Q: Why did you decide to go into your specialty?

 A: I am a huge proponent of preventive health.
 Taking care of children means influencing the health of future generations from the time they leave the womb to the time they go to college.
 Children are also very resilient and I rarely have a dull day.
-From infant to age 18, pediatric physiology, differentials, medicine doses, and even their ability to tell you what is wrong changes so much from patient to patient that it keeps you on your toes.
+From infancy to age 18, pediatric physiology, differentials, medicine doses, and even a kid’s ability to tell you what is wrong change so much from patient to patient that it keeps you on your toes.
 Whether my patients are anxious, talkative, or timid, I always end my day with a huge smile.
-I can’t imagine doing anything else than pediatrics!
+I can’t imagine doing anything other than pediatrics!

 Q: Any advice to medical students considering the specialty?

 A: It’s okay to be scared of children, especially holding a newborn for the first time on your pediatric rotation.
-Being scared doesn’t mean that the field isn’t for you.
-Pediatrics has its many challenges like all specialties, however, you will quickly learn that kids are not small adults.
+Being scared, however, doesn’t mean that the field isn’t for you.
+Pediatrics has its many challenges like all specialties, and you will quickly learn that kids are not small adults.
 With practice, patience, a few jokes tucked in your pocket, and a nice smile, pediatric patients will never cease to amaze you.
-Furthermore, taking care of them (and, essentially, their families) is a wonderful privilege that the pediatric family would be honored for you to partake in.
+Furthermore, taking care of them (and, essentially, their families, too) is a wonderful privilege.

 Q: What’s the most rewarding part of your job?